 For information these were the preliminary findings of the Aviation group:

-AIRSPACE CHANGE PROGRAMME
+AIRSPACE CHANGE PROPOSAL

 To form a meaningful liaison with EAL so as to realise the full potential of the EAL ACP in terms of mitigating noise issues for local communities